Classification of rank two weak Fano bundles on del Pezzo threefolds of degree four: Introduction

 \begin{ACK} The first author would like to show his gratitude to Professors Yoshinori Gongyo and Hiromichi Takagi for valuable discussions and warm encouragement.
 The second and third authors are grateful to Professors Hajime Kaji and Yasunari Nagai for fruitful discussions, helpful comments, and their encouragement.
 We are grateful to Doctor Akihiro Kanemitsu for his suggestions and comments.
+We also are grateful to the referee for careful reading and fruitful comments.
 The first author was partially supported by JSPS Research Fellowship for Young Scientists (JSPS KAKENHI Grant Number 18J12949).
 The second author was supported by JSPS Research Fellowship for Young Scientists (JSPS KAKENHI Grant Number 17J00857). \end{ACK}